xiaojialong0518/ml-for-survival/README.md

 # ml-for-survival
-This repository contains the code and models of the paper **"Machine Learning Models for the Prediction of Breast Cancer Prognostic: Application and Comparison Based on a Retrospective Cohort Study"** (In the process of peer review)
+This repository contains the code and models of the paper **"The Application and Comparison of Machine Learning Models for the Prediction of Breast Cancer Prognosis: Retrospective Cohort Study"**

 **You can use this repository to**
 1. build your own predictive models based on your data(mlmain.py cindexandroc.R kmcurves.py) (run the programs according to this order)